Skip to main content

 Review the proposed changes and select:

-Before running a plan, you need to create a pull request.
-Select Create PR in the bottom bar of the Code Workbench.
+When you're ready to validate your generated code, select Create PR & Plan in the bottom bar of the Code Workbench.

 Complete the following fields: